ruizink/kitchen-chef_zero_berks_env/README.md

 If you adopted the pattern of pinning cookbooks per chef environment, and still want to use Berkshelf and Test Kitchen on your workflow, this provider extension enables Berkshelf to build a lock file based on a given chef environment, respecting the cookbook version dependencies.
 The default behaviour of the Chef providers is to first gather the cookbook dependencies using Berkshelf vendor and then run Chef on the box.
-Well, if you don't pin the cookbook version dependencies within the cookbooks, Berkshelf will end up vendoring allways the latest versions.
+Well, if you don't pin the cookbook version dependencies within the cookbooks, Berkshelf will end up vendoring always the latest versions.
 That might conflict with cookbook restrictions that you have defined within the chef environment, and the converge will fail.
 Hopefuly this provider will do the trick!